tobx/piSnapshot/README.md

 # piSnapshot
-create hard-linked snapshot backups of your Raspberry PI
+Create hard-linked snapshot backups of your Raspberry PI.